alexdietz1988/LocalBrews/README.md

 - [ ] Brewery Search: Suggest Nearby Cities

 ## Known Issues
 Some components are not re-rendering appropriately after information is updated.
-For example, when the user clicks the "Add to My List" button on a brewery page, that button should be replaced by the "Remove from My List" button.